Interview With David Moore On The 30th Anniversary Of Pied à Terre

 When the first round of grants were announced the rateable value assessment was incorrect although subsequent grants, rates holidays and discounts have meant that the restaurant has received money for which I am very grateful.
 It has obviously not been enough but it has been extremely helpful in terms of assisting with the restaurant’s survival.

 The furlough scheme has been good.

-Prior to the recent Budget I had drawn up a wish list of measure I hoped would be included and the budget ticked every box so I would say that, overall, I have been satisfied with assistance that the government has provided during the last 12 months.
+Prior to the recent Budget I had drawn up a wish list of measures I hoped would be included and the budget ticked every box so I would say that, overall, I have been satisfied with assistance that the government has provided during the last 12 months.